mjskay/wordle_solver/README.md

 -   We’ll score words based on two things (essentially based on the green and yellow squares Wordle gives as feedback):

-    1. The expected number of letters in the word in the correct position, given the remaining possible words.
+    1.  `equal_score`: The expected number of letters in the word in the correct position, given the remaining possible words.

-    2. The expected number of unique correct letters anywhere in the word, given the remaining possible words.
+    2.  `in_score`: The expected number of **new** letters found anywhere in the word, given the remaining possible words.
+In a previous version this was just the expected number of letters founds anywhere in the word, but I updated this heuristic to only look for new letters to promote exploration.

 -   We’ll calculate these expectations assuming the words chosen by Wordle follow some distribution based on word frequencies in the English language (though actually we’ll check this too!).

+-   We’ll also (later) introduce a heuristic for picking between these two scores when needed.

 ## Getting a word frequency distribution